ozendelait/rvc_devkit/flow/README.md

   - test
   - training
 ```
+Note that the script will first download the dataset archives, then
+extract and convert them.
+The extraction & conversion steps may take a long time after the
+downloads have finished to complete.

 If the optional program argument `--keep_archives` is given, the downloaded
 archive files will not be deleted after the datasets are extracted